• Book Reviews

 After much miscommunication and a school dance (to hell with the Debs), they’re no longer together nor on speaking terms.
 It’s an act that impacts both characters in a devastatingly heavy way.

-After high school, their worlds collide at Trinity College (thanks to Marianne), where their once-high school roles are now reversed.
+After high school, their worlds collide once more, this time at Trinity College (thanks to Marianne), where their once-high school roles are now reversed.
 Marianne becomes the socially confident one, while Connell struggles to find his place.
 The novel then follows their on-again, off-again relationship through university.

 The beauty of Normal People is in its realistic portrayal of two people who love each other so deeply but struggle to fully commit due to their own insecurities mixed with the complexities of life.
 It’s raw, emotional (again, I cried during every episode), and full of moments that are relatable yet heart-wrenching.